The Garden Grazer

 Preparation and Tips

 For nut-free: Substitute the walnuts with a 15 oz. can of garbanzo beans (rinsed and drained well).
-I prefer walnuts for the added texture/crunch but garbanzos work too.
-Although this will result in a softer loaf.
+I prefer walnuts for the added texture & crunch but garbanzos work too.
+Although be aware this will result in a softer loaf.

-Oat flour: We use oat flour to help combine and hold together the mixture.
-However if you don't have oat flour, simply place rolled oats in a food processor and process until a fine flour forms.
+Oat flour: If you don't have oat flour, place rolled oats in a food processor and process until a fine flour forms.

 Loaf pan: I use an 8-cavity mini loaf pan as I get best results with this size and shape.
 But you could also bake them in a muffin pan, or in a standard loaf pan (increasing the baking time to about 50-60 minutes).

-We find the leftovers last for about 3-4 days in a tightly sealed container in the fridge.
+I find the leftovers last for about 3-4 days in a tightly sealed container in the fridge.
+Reheat in the microwave when ready to enjoy.

-Freezing note: I have not tested these in the freezer yet, but I'm guessing they would freeze well!
+Freezing note: I haven't tested these in the freezer yet, but I'm guessing they would freeze well!

 Mushroom lentil loaves in a pan being topped with tomato glaze